ChristianTremblay/BAC0/doc/source/proprietary_objects.rst

         },
     }

+    # name : Name of the class to be created
+    # vendor_id : the manufacturer of the device
+    # objectType : see bacpypes.object for reference (ex. 'device')
+    # bacpypes_type : base class to instanciate (ex.
+BinaryValueObject)
+    # properties : list of proprietary properties to add
+    #     name of the property (for reference)
+    #     obj_id : instance of the property, usually an integer
+    #     primitive : the kind of data for this property.
+Refer to `bacpypes.primitivedata`
+    #     mutable : true = writable, default to false

 Once the dictionary is completed, you need to call the spceial function `create_proprietaryobject`.
 This function will dynamically create the class and register it with bacpypes so you will be able to read and write to the object.